primelos/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model being Its  looks t a HTML Document as a tree, its not static

 2. What is an event?
+ts a event that happens only in the DOM

 3. What is an event listener?
+s a event triggered by user action

 4. Why would we convert a NodeList into an Array?
+We would covert a NodeList to a array so that we can  pass methods in like map

 5. What is a component?
+are reusable pieces of code that can be used to build elements sharing functionality and styling

 ### Git Set up